Sandoval County, New Mexico

-Sandoval County (Condado de Sandoval) is located in the U.S. state of New Mexico.
+Sandoval County (Condado de Sandoval) is a county located in the U.S. state of New Mexico.
 As of the 2020 census, the population was 148,834, making it the fourth-most populous county in New Mexico.
 The county seat is Bernalillo.

 Sandoval County is part of the Albuquerque metropolitan area.

 History

 Sandoval County was created in 1903 from the northern part of Bernalillo County.
 Its name comes from one of the large land-holding Spanish families in the area.
 The original county seat was Corrales, but it was moved to Bernalillo in 1905.

 Mormon Battalion Monument (New Mexico) is in the county.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 3716 sqmi, of which 3711 sqmi is land and 5.3 sqmi (0.1%) is water.
 The highest point in the county is the summit of Redondo Peak, at 11254 ft.

 A relatively small portion of the county exists as a geographically separate exclave between Los Alamos County and Santa Fe County.
 This came about when Los Alamos County was created; the land that became the exclave would have been part of Los Alamos but was excluded owing to its sacred status among the local Indians.
-Rather than be ceded to neighboring Santa Fe (or Los Alamos) it has remained part of Sandoval.
+Rather than be ceded to neighboring Santa Fe (or Los Alamos) it has remained part of Sandoval, and is owned by the Bureau of Indian Affairs and under the care of the San Ildefonso Pueblo.